Language Scent: Exploring Cross-Language Information Navigation: Lab Study

 \subsubsection{Data Collection and Analysis}

-We collected Likert-scale ratings on ten questions, assessing participants' perception of \sys{}'s ease of use, and their experience of forming and reflecting on language scent (Appendix \ref{app:likert}).
-We also collected system logs and screen recordings from the sessions.
+We collected Likert-scale ratings on ten questions (Appendix \ref{app:likert}), \rev{designed around \sys{}'s design guidelines and features to capture participants' perceptions of its ease of use, as well as their experiences forming and reflecting on language scent, following standard practice in HCI system evaluation \cite{liu2024SeleniteScaffoldingOnline, suh2023SensecapeEnablingMultilevelb}.} We also collected system logs and screen recordings from the sessions.
 For participants’ navigational behaviour during information seeking, logs of user queries were used as a proxy \cite{gwizdka2006WhatCanSearching, mathassan2005AssociatingSearchNavigation}.
 The measures we examined are: \textit{number of queries}, number of \textit{language switches}, number of consecutive queries with each language (\textit{language span}), and distribution of queries across languages (\textit{language balance}) through Shannon's entropy \cite{shannon1948MathematicalTheoryCommunication, lin1991DivergenceMeasuresBased} (details in Appendix \ref{appendix:logMeasure}).
 For a proxy of the relevant information participants gathered, we used logs of the sources participants clicked \cite{joachims2017AccuratelyInterpretingClickthrough}, or saved or took notes on \cite{zhengDiscipLinkUnfoldingInterdisciplinary2024a}.
 Two coders independently coded the topic coverage of these sources for each participant–task, blind to condition, following the iterative procedure in \cite{richardsPracticalGuideCollaborative2018} (details in Appendix \ref{appendix:logCoding}).
-Finally, for qualitative feedback, we open-coded the interview transcripts to gain a systematic and structured understanding \cite{braunUsingThematicAnalysis2006a} of how users perceived and interacted with \sys{}.
+Finally, for qualitative feedback, we open-coded the interview transcripts to gain a systematic and structured understanding \cite{braunUsingThematicAnalysis2006a} of how users perceived and interacted with \sys{}. \rev{Since our goal was to characterize the breadth of participant responses rather than build a formal model, we focused on open coding to capture distinct observations without imposing higher-level code structure through axial coding.
+Screen and audio recording were used when context was needed or the transcripts were ambiguous. }